 Burials and cremations

-Burials will take place.
+Burials are taking place.
 But there are restrictions on burial arrangements at our cemeteries.

-We have closed the chapel and facilities at Roselawn Crematorium to mourners.
+We have closed the chapel and facilities at City of Belfast Crematorium to mourners.

-While normal services have been suspended, you can use the following email addresses for any urgent queries.
+While Environmental Health Services have been suspended, you can use the following email addresses for any urgent queries.
 We will monitor these during office hours and deal with queries on a priority basis.
-We are unable to carry out visits to premises, unless it is an emergency and will always consider the safety of staff and members of the public.
+We are unable to carry out visits to premises, unless it is an emergency, and will always consider the safety of staff and members of the public.

 For our dog warden service, email email@example.com or for animal welfare, email firstname.lastname@example.org

 For port health, email email@example.com (or you can phone 028 9035 1199)